This post may contain affiliate links. Read my full disclosure policy.

 Meyer lemon loaf

-For a little intrigue, add cardamom and ginger which pair well with the pistachios.
+For a little intrigue, we add cardamom and ginger, which pair well with the pistachios.

-Once combined, place in a greased and floured loaf pan and bake for 50-65 minutes, or until puffed, golden and a toothpick comes out clean.
+Once combined, place in a greased 9-inch loaf pan and bake for 50-65 minutes, or until puffed, golden and a toothpick comes out clean.

-While it’s cooling make the simple glaze using powdered sugar and lemon juice.
+While it’s cooling make the simple lemon glaze.

 lemon loaf cake

-It’s easiest to do this over a cooling rack placed over an edged pan with a piece of parchment, so you can collect the surplus glaze and reapply it.
+It’s easiest to do this over a cooling rack placed over a sheet pan with a piece of parchment, so you can collect the surplus glaze and reapply it.

 Meyer lemon loaf cake with pistachios and lemon glaze